Daniel Johnson (naval officer): Early career

 After recovering from his injuries, Johnson worked on Capitol Hill for U.S. Senator Max Cleland of Georgia.
 Johnson then enrolled in law school at UNC, where he met his wife, Creecy.
 He began his legal career as a prosecutor in Wake County, North Carolina, and quickly worked his way up from handling misdemeanor DWI cases to felony assignments, including drug trafficking, robbery, and murder.

 In 2007–2008, Johnson was an attorney at Sigmon, Clark, Mackie, Hutton, Hanvey & Ferrell, P.A. in his hometown of Hickory.
 He and his wife were members of the First Presbyterian Church of Hickory, where his father has been the senior minister for eighteen years.
-Daniel and Creecy's daughter, Bowen, was born in 2008.

 Congressional campaign

+In 2007, Johnson resigned as a Wake County prosecutor, moved back to his hometown of Hickory, and announced that he would run for election to the United States House of Representatives in North Carolina's 10th congressional district.

-Daniel Johnson announced in late 2007 his run for Congress, and was able to raise more than $123,000 in campaign funds during the fourth quarter of 2007, an amount the Hickory Daily Record termed "competitive."
+After announcing his run for Congress in late 2007, Johnson was able to raise more than $123,000 in campaign funds during the fourth quarter of 2007, an amount the Hickory Daily Record termed "competitive."

 Johnson won the May 6, 2008 Democratic primary election with approximately 60 percent of the vote.

 The Democratic Congressional Campaign Committee added Johnson to its "Red to Blue" program in September 2008, indicating confidence that Johnson had momentum and could win in November.

 The Hickory Daily Record endorsed Johnson on October 31, writing, "We need independent-thinking candidates who will not be guided by their own political aspirations."

+He lost to incumbent Rep. Patrick McHenry on November 4, 2008.

+In 2009, he opened a solo criminal defense practice in Raleigh.
+He later formed a new firm, Willis, Johnson and Nelson.